 Getting a new website can be exciting and confusing all at once.
 It is easy to lose the details for your site in a pile of emails somewhere.

-Trying to reconstruct this information a few years down the track can be frustrating, time consuming and costly.
+Trying to reconstruct this information a few years down the track can be frustrating,

 Having these details will help if something goes wrong with your site, and you manually need to get into the control panel side from your host (different to your normal WordPress dashboard) to delete or add something.